honeycombio/refinery/config.md

 Mode is a string indicating how to use Stress Relief.

-Sets the stress relief mode.
+This setting sets the Stress Relief mode.
-"never" means that Stress Relief will never activate "monitor" is the recommended setting, and means that Stress Relief will monitor the status of refinery and activate according to the levels set below.
+"never" means that Stress Relief will never activate.
+"monitor" is the recommended setting, and means that Stress Relief will monitor the status of Refinery and activate according to the levels set by fields such as `ActivationLevel`.
 "always" means that Stress Relief is always on, which may be useful in an emergency situation.

 - Eligible for live reload.